Homepage for Econ 502

 As indicated at the top of each assigned take-home exercise sheet, these exercises must be received by me by the beginning of class on each due date in order to be counted as part of a student's cumulative course points.
 Late assignments will not be accepted for formal grading -- no exceptions.
 The reason for this policy is that exercise answers will be discussed in class on each due date.
 The passing out of an exercise answer key and/or the beginning of the discussion of the answers (whichever comes first) will be the effective dividing line between on-time and late assignments.
 The bag of collected exercises will be sealed at this time.

-If you must miss class on a due date, you can still ensure your exercise is in on time by one of the following means: (a) have someone else carry the exercise to class for handing in; hand in (or have someone else hand in) the exercise directly to the TA or to the instructor prior to the start of class on the due date (e.g., during office hours); or (c) put (or have someone else put) the exercise under the Heady 375 office door of the instructor no later than ten minutes prior to the start of class on the due date.
+If you must miss class on a due date, you can still ensure your exercise is in on time by one of the following means: (a) have someone else carry the exercise to class for handing in; (b) hand in (or have someone else hand in) the exercise directly to the TA or to the instructor prior to the start of class on the due date (e.g., during office hours); or (c) put (or have someone else put) the exercise under the Heady 375 office door of the instructor no later than ten minutes prior to the start of class on the due date.
 Please note that putting exercises in the department mail box of the instructor or TA, or emailing answers to the instructor or TA, are not among these listed options because there is no set time that mailboxes and/or email will be checked.

 The intent of this policy is to help ensure that student grading is fair and accurate.
 Your cooperation is appreciated.

-Midterm and Final Exam Policy
+Midterm and Final Exam: General Policy

-The midterm exam for Econ 502 (Fall 2013) will be held on Thursday, October 10 at the regular class time in the regular class meeting room.
+The midterm exam for Econ 502 (Fall 2017) will be held on Thursday, October 5, at the regular class time in the regular class meeting room.

 Each exam will be a closed-book exam covering all required materials assigned prior to the date of the exam.
 These required materials will include:

-3. all take-home exercise assignments;
+2. all take-home exercise assignments;

 Each exam will consist of a selection of problems designed to test your ability to think through macroeconomic issues using basic economic tools and concepts covered in the required course materials assigned prior to the date of the exam.